ThyArt-IsMurder/v2ray-rules/README.md

 This is an Enhanced and All-in-One set of geo-location routing files optimized for Iranian users to use in v2ray/xray and all their compatible clients.

-:bulb: For Sing-Box geolocation rules please refer to [Iran Sing-Box Rules](https://github.com/Chocolate4U/Iran-sing-box-rules)
-:bulb: For Clash geolocation rules please refer to [Iran Clash Rules](https://github.com/Chocolate4U/Iran-clash-rules)
+:bulb: For Clash geolocation rules please refer to [Iran Clash Rules](https://github.com/ThyArt-IsMurder/Iran-clash-rules)

 # :arrow_down: How to download